'Grey's Anatomy' Recap - Season 9 Episode 1

 If you missed the season premiere, good for you – saved you a box of tissues and a lot of tears.
 As you probably know, last season’s finale was a doozy.
 I’ll recap the new season’s opening episode here to get you up to speed and prepare you for the mist.
 Warning!
 Major Spoilers.

 The episode opens with Meredith’s voice, as usual.
 She talks about what happens during the every day life routine once someone is dead.
 Just a reminder and allusion that little Grey is, indeed, still gone.
 The episode begins in the hospital, and explains NOTHING of the disaster that ended the last season.
 I was hoping it would pick up in the wilderness and continue that story, but that has come and gone, and we now must learn of the aftermath through patience and attention as they allude to it all throughout the episode.

 Apparently, an entirely new group of interns have joined the team, so there are a lot of new faces.
-McDreamy, or Dr. Sloan, hasn’t participated in any surgeries because his hand has been recovering from the accident.
+McDreamy, or Dr. Shephard, hasn’t participated in any surgeries because his hand has been recovering from the accident.
 He dons a long vertical scar down the inside of his arm down near his wrist.

 Yes, Yang is gone, though not all the way.
 She took the job in Minnesota, but the episode cuts to her life in the cold every now and again.
 She doesn’t seem happy by any means!
 I’m hoping this is foreshadowing how Shonda is going to justify bringing her back to Seattle Grace.
 But one can only hope.

 We soon learn that the episode starts 30 days after the accident.
 Mark is in a coma, and per his directive, he asked to be taken off life support if he shows no signs of recovery after 30 days.
 The staff of his friends are waiting until the very hour to pull the plug, trying desperately to provoke any semblance of responsiveness as an excuse not to let him go.
 The entire episode seems to center around 5 o’clock.